bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 # Input Specification

-To optimize the transportation system of Sioux Faux, you will need to write an algorithm that generates different inputs as `csv`s.
+To optimize the transportation system of Sioux Faux, you will need to write an algorithm that generates different inputs as `csv`files.
 This document describes the nature of inputs available to contestants and provides *detailed schema for the files comprising a valid competition submission entry*.

 ## Introduction